 One last tip we can’t neglect is to prepare for technical issues.
-There’s always a glitch and it’s better to expect them rather than being surprised by them.
+There’s always a glitch and it’s better to expect them rather than be surprised by them.

 Before you get started in any virtual event, make sure your computer audio and video are working.
 If you need additional equipment like microphones or lighting, make sure you have it all in place.

 Not everyone is tech savvy so be prepared to assist people as they try to enter into your event – having a support person before, during and even after is advisable.